diogoaurelio/schedoscopeWiki/Home.md

 ## Getting Started

-Get a glance of What Schedoscope does for:
+Get a glance of what Schedoscope does for you:

 - [Schedoscope at a Glance](Schedoscope at a Glance)